 The Company continues to believe that there is potential for some lump and/or sinter production from the Trairão Project.
 Consequently, in late 2013, the Company engaged with potential purchasers of lump and sinter in order to assess the likelihood of being able to profitably sell lump and/or sinter from the Trairão Project in the near future.
 The Company's dialogue with potential purchasers of lump and sinter remain ongoing.

-During the first and second quarters of 2014, the Company plans to take a bulk sample from the Trairão Project to enable a potential off-taker to assess the suitability of lump material from the surficial deposit at the Trairão Project for its operations.
+The Company's plans to take a bulk sample from the Trairão Project to enable a potential off-taker to assess the suitability of lump material from the surficial deposit at the Trairão Project for its operations has been delayed.
+This delay has been caused by a longer than expected permitting process in Brazil.
+Consequently, the Company is now targeting the fourth quarter of 2014 for completion of the bulk sampling.
 If the lump material is suitable, the Company expects to enter into an agreement with the off-taker, and thereafter undertake an exploration program to define a resource on the suitable lump material at the Trairão Project.
 At the appropriate time during such an exploration program, the Company may begin the necessary work to apply for a trial mining license or mining license in respect of the Trairão Project.